Anat Schwartz: 2023 New York Times articles

-In February 2024, analysis of Schwartz' social media activity found that in the immediate aftermath of the October 7 massacre she had liked posts calling Palestinians "human animals" and advocating to "turn the [Gaza] strip into a slaughterhouse", "violate any norm, on the way to victory", leading to allegations of bias and violations of editorial policies.
+In February 2024, analysis of Schwartz' social media activity found that in the immediate aftermath of the October 7 massacre she had liked posts calling Palestinians "human animals" and advocating to "turn the Gaza strip into a slaughterhouse", "violate any norm, on the way to victory", leading to allegations of bias and violations of editorial policies.
 The New York Times began an investigation into Schwartz, stating, "Those 'likes' are unacceptable violations of our company policy.
 We are currently reviewing the matter."
 Responding to the criticism, Schwartz said: "I understand why people who do not know me were offended by the inadvertent 'like' I pressed on 10/7 and I apologize for that."

 In a Keshet 12 interview, Schwartz described the research she did for the story and said that "she found no direct evidence of rapes or sexual violence", that she also did not locate reports of sexual violence when calling the manager of the sexual assault hotline or the psychiatric hospitals, and that after visiting a therapy facility "established to address the trauma of October 7 victims" she came away with "only innuendo and general statements from the therapists".
 The Intercept wrote that Schwartz "said she then began a series of extensive conversations with Israeli officials from ZAKA", a private ultra-Orthodox rescue organization whose testimony has subsequently been scrutinized and found to be unreliable.
 The Times International editor Philip Pan has rejected accusations of bias in her work.

-Ynet reported on 31 March 2024 that the Times ended "Anat Schwartz's employment after liking pro-Israel posts on social media, including one that called to turn Gaza 'into a slaughterhouse,' sparking calls from pro-Palestinian groups to review her employment".
+At an internal meeting on 4 April, The New York Times international editor Philip Pan told staff that the paper had ended its working relationship with Anat Schwartz.
+Pan said the decision followed the discovery of social media activity predating her work for the paper that was deemed unacceptable, including one calling for Gaza to be turned into a "slaughterhouse", another repeating a later-debunked claim about beheaded babies, and a post advocating the creation of a narrative to support Israel's war objectives.